vaishnaviviswanathan/practiseBigData/README.md

 9) git checkout master -> going inside master and pulling request from vaish branch and then pushing all these changes to master finally </br>
 10) git pull origin vaish </br>
 11) git push origin master </br>
 12) END OF STORY ---!
-"So, Simple :D, took some time to figure things out though" </br>
+"So, Simple :D, took some time to figure things out though!" </br>
-10)